cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Synonyms: omit, ignore, contract
 |
 | on the fly
-| Definition: (of an addition or modification in computing) Carried out during the running of a program without interrupt.
+| Definition: (of an addition or modification in computing) Carried out during the running of a program without interruption.
 | Definition: If you do something on the fly, you do it quickly, without thinking about it or planning it in advance.
 | Usage: These people can make decisions on the fly and don’t have to phone home to their boss. [便宜行事]
 |